HectorVilas/odin-library/README.md

 }
 ```

 I find this way much faster and intuitive than `.slice()` and other methods.
-The parameter "item" is not used, but can't ve ommited.
+The parameter "item" is not used, but can't be omitted.

 ### next steps
 I should change the "delete" hover color, it souldn't be green.
 I'm also planning to add more styles to the page, or at least a toggleable minimalist design.
 I don't know where to put this button or checkbox, because the page doesn't have a navigation bar (it was too simplistic to have one).

 I also have to work in the search.
 It's not part of the practice, but I put it up there, so I should make it functional.
 It should filter the books' array and then show on the page those matching the search, or maybe grayout those that doesn't match.
 I think the former is the better option.

-I was also thinking to match the input length of the search bar when unfocus, using the `ch` unit for the length.
+I was also thinking to match the input width of the search bar when unfocus, using the `ch` unit for the length.
 I heard something like this was sugested for the next W3C, I hope they normalize a property for this, but for now I'll have to use `JavaScript`.

 I still have to design something for the empty state of the page.